CharlesKZW/tsdistance/README.md

 <!-- Short description -->
 <p align="center">
-  tsdistance is a comprehensive  open-source library for time series distance measures, which can be used in various time series machine learning tasks (classification, clustering, motif discovery, etc.)
+  tsdistance is a open-source library for time series distance measures, which can be used in various time series machine learning tasks (classification, clustering, motif discovery, etc.)
 </p>

 ## Installation

-Install from PyPi: ``python -m pip install tsdistance``
+from PyPi: ``python -m pip install tsdistance``

 ## Getting started